World of Tanks: HEAT Agent Roles Explained – Defenders to Marksmen

 Instant deliveryNo spam, unsubscribe anytime

-How the three roles fit together in real team setups
+How the three roles fit together

-Screenshot from World of Tanks: Heat
+World of Tanks: HEAT in-game screenshot

-Screenshot from World of Tanks: Heat
+World of Tanks: HEAT screenshot.

 • Too many Defenders: strong on one lane, weak at chasing advantage across the map.